jcorporation/myMPD/docs/references/pictures.md

 # Home icon pictures

-Pictures for the home icons mus be placed in the directory `/var/lib/mympd/pics`.
+Pictures for the home icons must be placed in the directory `/var/lib/mympd/pics/homeicons`.

+# Background images

+Background images must be saved in the `/var/lib/mympd/pics/backgrounds` folder.

 # Supported file extensions